uber-archive/pyflame/README.md

 capsh --print
 ```

-Further note that by design you do not need to run Pyflame from within a Docker
+You do not need to run Pyflame from within a Docker container.
+If you have
-container.
-If you have sufficient permissions (i.e. you are root, or the same
+sufficient permissions (i.e. you are root, or the same UID as the Docker
-UID as the Docker process) Pyflame can be run from outside of the container and
+process) Pyflame can be run from outside a container to inspect a process inside
-inspect a process inside the container.
-That said, Pyflame will certainly work
+a container.
+This is better for security, since you can keep ptrace disabled in
-within containers if that's how you want to use it.
+the container.

 #### Ptrace Errors Outside Docker Containers Or When Not Using Docker